 You have responsibility for the provision of appropriate firefighting equipment.
-It is also your responsibility to check that all firefighting equipment is in the correct position and in satisfactory order before the premises are used.
+It is also your responsibility to check that all firefighting equipment is in the correct position and in satisfactory order before the premises are used by the public.

-Appropriate staff should be trained in the use of all equipment.
+Appropriate staff should be trained in the use of all such equipment.